- slide 2 of 4

 Who's in Our Class?
 Graph

-Your class will have fun doing these activities as they start the new school year!
-You as a teacher will also have fun with this game to get to know your preschool children.
+Your class will have fun doing these activities as they start the new school year and you will also have fun getting to know your preschool children.